ranjiewwen/TF_EnhanceDPED/README.md

 - Tensorflow implement of image enhancement base on dped.
 - First reimplementation of ICCV 2017 paper "[DSLR-Quality Photos on Mobile Devices with Deep Convolutional Networks](https://arxiv.org/pdf/1704.02470.pdf)" .
+- Seconde I am the main team members.
+Join the PRIM2018 Challenge on Perceptual Image Enhancement on Smartphones (Track B: Image Enhancement) http://ai-benchmark.com/challenge.html#challenge .
+Our team Win the championship!
-- Second will modify the generate network and loss to make the image enhancement result better.
+- I will modify the generate network and loss to make the image enhancement result better.

 ### Prerequisites

 - Python + scipy, numpy packages